fission/fission.io/content/en/blog/url-shortener-fission-mongo-db/index.md

 #### Source Package Setup

-The code used for building a serverless URL shortener with MongoDB Atlas and Fission can be found in this urlshortener repo.
+The code used for building a serverless URL shortener with MongoDB Atlas and Fission can be found in [this URL Shortener repo](https://github.com/fission/examples/tree/main/python/urlshortener)).

 We have two folders, `frontend` that will have the frontend related code, and `backend` that will have backend and database related code.
 Below is how the folders will look.